-Each year thousands of outdoor farm animals suffer terribly from heat stress and pain due to having no access to shade or shelter in paddocks throughout Queensland, Australia and the World.
+Each year thousands of outdoor farm animals suffer terribly from heat stress and pain due to having no access to shade or shelter in paddocks throughout Queensland, Australia and all countries the world over.

 A former RSPCA president, merchant banker turned philanthropist, and Australian veterinarian and professor are all supporting Queensland animal advocates in our campaign to mandate shade and shelter for thousands of farm animals in the sunshine state and ultimately throughout Australia and the World.

-My name is Morika Elek and I'm the founder of a new campaign 'Animals Need Shade'.
-We have lodged a petition in the Queensland Parliament Australia calling for it to force owners of Farm Animals to provide adequate shelter for cows, sheep, horses and other livestock.
+'Animals Need Shade' have lodged a petition in the Queensland Parliament Australia calling for it to force owners of Farm Animals to provide adequate shelter for cows, sheep, horses and other livestock.
 Farm animals urgently need your help.
-Please sign the Care2 petition EVERYONE.

 MEDIA RELEASE (please use as a reference in your own country)